 If you can not get ahold of your attorney via her phone or email you can contact the Oregon State Bar about reaching out to her to resolve any misunderstanding or fee dispute. https://www.osbar.org/feedisputeresolution

 It shouldn't cause a problem unless the purchase papers have some type of clause that triggers something when the co-signor files bankruptcy.
 You and the purchaser should review the purchase documents that you co-signed.
-I would be surprised if there was anything but since I can't assume there...Read more »
+I would be surprised if there was anything but since I can't...Read more »

 I’m planning on filing for bankruptcy due to a couple of lawsuits after car accidents and prior debt.
 I am receiving a packet from my local legal aid office and taking this sort of “class” or something in March to get the process started.
 I’ve read online that I should stop paying back...
 Read more »